Course overview

 Themes covered in the course

-The mini project focuses on walkability as a neighbourhood feature that can shape daily mobility, access to amenities, community interaction, and health outcomes.
-Walkability resources are not distributed evenly across neighbourhoods, and this uneven distribution can affect population groups that face health risks or social inequities.
-Students were placed in the role of GIS analysts working within a geospatial data science team tasked with supporting a new funding initiative aimed at improving walkability for populations of concern.
+The mini project focuses on examining the presence of a potential vulnerable resident population and their neighbourhood walkability, which is a feature that can shape daily mobility, access to amenities, community interaction, and health outcomes.
+Yet, walkability resources are not distributed evenly across neighbourhoods, and this uneven distribution can affect population groups that face health risks or social inequities.
+Students were placed in a hypothical project where they act as a GIS analysts working within a geospatial data science team tasked with supporting a new funding initiative aimed at improving walkability for populations of concern.
 Each student was assigned a Census Division and identified a priority population based on vulnerability or equity considerations.
-Using spatial methods, students mapped where this population clusters and analysed where walkability resources are limited or insufficient.
-Lastly, students overlayed both outcomes to highlight neighbourhoods that should receive interventions that would improve walkability infrastructure.
+Using spatial methods, specifically, the Local Indicators of Spatial Autocorrelations (LISA), students identified where potential vulnerable population clusters and analyzed where walkability resources are insufficient.
+Thereafter, students overlayed both outcomes to highlight neighbourhoods that can benefit from improving walkability infrastructure.